rydmike/rydmike.github.io/blog_flutter_linting.md

 You can set up the Dart analyzer and linter to do your bidding the way you like it.
 Some rules are more important than others, and some are just style and personal preference related, the kind that developers like to debate forever.
 When it comes to them, there is no real right or wrong, do what you prefer if a certain style is not mandated in your project.

-Enabling very strict linting rules on a code base that previously did not use it, can be time-consuming.
+Enabling very strict linting rules on a code base that previously did not use it can be time-consuming.
 For such cases, gradually introducing more stringent lint rules is a good idea.
 To do that, you may want to get to know the lint rules better and how to set them up yourself, without using a package.

 Many Dart analyzer and linting errors can also be automatically fixed by using `dart fix`.
 This also works with many lint rules when you enable a rule in a project that did previously not use it.
 See the docs for more info on how to use [dart fix](https://dart.dev/tools/dart-fix).
-If there is a `dart fix` for a given lint rule, then using it to migrate a code base to use it, is a big time saver.
+If there is a `dart fix` for a given lint rule, then using it to migrate a code base to use it is a big time saver.

 To study and read more about each lint rule, you can head over to the [Linter for Dart](https://dart-lang.github.io/linter/lints/) GitHub page.
 A reasonably recent addition to the official Dart documentation now also includes the same information in a [nicer format](https://dart.dev/tools/linter-rules).